yeyeyang/learngit/readme.txt

-Git is version contorl system
+Git is  an distributed version contorl system